Luka Lazarević: Character

-Lazarević was dark-haired, rawboned, nimble, of few words; lively, energetic, orderly, sharp; just towards the young and listening to the elderly.
+Lazarević was described as dark-haired, rawboned, nimble, and of few words; lively, energetic, orderly, and sharp; and just towards the young and listening to the elderly.
 Of all the commanders, he most respected Petar Dobrnjac and Milenko Stojković.
 He hated Bosnian "Turks" (Muslims), but called them greater heroes than real Turks.
-Although famous and honored, he did never exercise any type of tyranny, nor did he crave for wealth.
+He did not exercise any type of tyranny, nor did he crave wealth.
 Even in old age he carried a rifle, sabre, and two guns.